M\"obius randomness in the Hartle-Hawking state: Introduction

 Whether or not holographic ideas can be generalized to cosmology has been a subject of discussion and debate \cite{Witten:2001kn,Strominger:2001pn,Strominger:2001gp,Maldacena:2002vr,Goheer:2002vf,Anninos:2011ui,Hertog:2011ky,Harlow:2011ke,Anninos:2012qw,Anninos:2014lwa,Maldacena:2019cbz}.
 Part of the confusion comes from the lack of a consistent framework for semi-classical quantum cosmology.
 The canonical quantization of gravity does offer such a framework based on first principles \cite{Arnowitt:1962hi}.
 The Hilbert space is the space of solutions of the Wheeler-DeWitt equation \cite{DeWitt:1967yk}, a second order functional equation which has proven difficult to handle in a systematic manner.

 Recently, it was shown that this equation can be solved systematically in the large volume limit $T=\int d^du\,\sqrt{g}\to+\infty$.
 The solutions take the form \cite{Chakraborty:2023yed} \be \Psi[g] = e^{iS_\text{div}}Z_\r{CFT}[g] \ee where $S_\r{div}$ is a divergent universal phase and $Z_\r{CFT}[g]$ can be thought of as a CFT partition function.
 This is because in the large volume limit, the Wheeler-DeWitt equation becomes the Ward identity for the Weyl symmetry of a CFT$_d$.
-Time evolution can be viewed as correspond to the RG flow and in $d=2$ is equivalent to the $T\bar{T}$ deformation \cite{Godet:2024ich}.
+Time evolution corresponds to the RG flow and in $d=2$ is equivalent to the $T\bar{T}$ deformation \cite{Godet:2024ich}.

 Note that the CFTs that are relevant in cosmology are rather exotic.
 To be viewed as a wavefunction, the partition function must be in $L^2$, which is generally not the case for unitary CFTs.
 Nonetheless we may expect to obtain interesting wavefunctions from unitary CFTs at analytically continued values of the parameters.
 For example, the Liouville CFT$_2$ at $c\in 13+i\R$ gives an interesting state for pure three-dimensional cosmology which is normalizable and in which some cosmological observables are computed by a matrix model \cite{Collier:2024kmo,Collier:2025lux}.
 We will see in this work that the Liouville CFT$_2$ and its higher-dimensional generalizations \cite{Levy:2018bdc,Kislev:2022emm} are related to the Hartle-Hawking state.